twsswt/jagora/README.md

 ## About the name

 Agora is (loosely) Greek for 'Market' and the project is implemented in Java.
 Fortuituously, Jagora is a type of snail.
 Clever, hmm?
+Well yes, if someone hadn't thought of it first...